ale94mleon/moldrug/docs/source/api.rst

 that it is not as simple as it sounds.
 The chemical space is enormous and the estimation of the fitness is also a term of concern.

-Here we address this problem using a GA.
+Here we address this problem using a `moldrug.utils.GA <https://moldrug.readthedocs.io/en/latest/source/modules/utils.html#moldrug.utils.GA>`_ or
+.
 The inputs are:

 #.
 Biological target (pdbqt format).
 #.
 SMILES string of some known (or guessing) drug.
 #.
 Definition of the binding pocket.
 #.
-Definition of the GA running variables.
+Definition of the `moldrug.utils.GA <https://moldrug.readthedocs.io/en/latest/source/modules/utils.html#moldrug.utils.GA>`_ running variables.

 With the initial SMILES, a random population of ``popsize`` individuals will be generated through the `CReM <https://github.com/DrrDom/crem>`_